Rewards+ icon Get £5 to spend with up to 80 brands when you use Confused.com**

 • Transport.
 This includes local transport you might need to get around while on holiday.
 As well as transport to and from the airport.

 • Accommodation.
-For a comfortable experience, you'll need to make sure you've booked accommodation, whether it's a hotel, hostel, or villa.
+For a comfortable experience, you'll need to make sure you've booked accommodation, whether it's a hotel, hostel, villa or you're on a camping holiday.

 • Travel documents.
 Make sure you have all necessary travel documents, like your passport.
 Depending on where you're going, you might need a visa, such as an ETIAS or an ESTA.